kdurek/devchallenges-my-unsplash/README.md

 - [x] I can see a list of photos in the masonry layout that I have added
 - [x] I can add a new photo to the list - the new photo should be on top of the list
-- [ ] I can search for photos by label
+- [x] I can search for photos by label
-- [ ] When I hover a photo, I can see a label and a delete button
+- [x] When I hover a photo, I can see a label and a delete button
-- [ ] I can delete images
+- [x] I can delete images
-- [ ] When I delete an image, I can enter my password (optional)
+- [x] When I delete an image, I can enter my password (optional) (Added simillar functionality)

 ### Built With